duneanalytics/docs/docs/query/query-a-query.md

 2. **Documentation**: Provide clear documentation and comments for your queries, especially when they are intended to be used as views in other queries.
 3. **Modularity**: Break down complex queries into smaller, reusable components.
 This will make your queries more maintainable and easier to understand.
 4. **Version control**: If you need to update a query that is being used as a view in other queries, consider creating a new version of the query instead of modifying the existing one.
 This will help prevent unexpected changes in dependent queries.
 5. **Forking** If you use the query of another user as a view in your query, consider forking the query instead of querying it.
-That way, you will not be affected by changes made to the original query.
-On the other hand, you will also not be able to benefit from any improvements made to the original query.
+That way, you will not be affected by changes made to the **Original Query**.
+On the other hand, you will also not be able to benefit from any improvements made to the **Original Query**.